 Welcome to Herstory Theater!

-Focus on the Connecticut Witchcraft Panics
+Tales from the Connecticut Witchcraft Panics

 After a wonderfully successful premier of “The Last Night” on January 24, we are proud to now offer two different shows that highlight the Connecticut Witchcraft Panics.